 In comparison with traditional ads, rewarded ads have multiple advantages for advertisers and publishers, but also for users.

-For users, rewarded ads are a much better experience than traditional non-rewarded ads.
+For users, they are a much better experience than traditional non-rewarded banners or videos.
 A study by the University of Hamburg found that 66% of users perceive rewarded ads as positive, and only 12% oppose them.
 These are the reasons:

 - Rewarded ads are on-demand ads that users opt-in to voluntarily.
 So they do not interrupt and disturb their experience.
 Instead, users choose if and when to see them.

-- As users receive a reward for interacting with the act, they perceive the interaction with it as a fair deal.
+- As users receive compensation for interacting with the ad, they perceive the interaction with it as a fair deal.
 The digital good they get improves their experience and makes the app more enjoyable for them.

-Rewarded ads have great benefits for app owners (publishers) that show them to their users, too:
+Rewarded ads have great benefits for app owners (publishers) who offer them to their users, too:

-- As rewarded ads contribute to good user experiences, they lead to longer sessions and higher user retention.
+- As they contribute to good user experiences, they lead to longer sessions and higher user retention.

 - On an eCPM basis, rewarded ads create the highest ad revenues out of all ad formats.